 |NONE||AND||10+ years of experience in energy engineering or energy management|

 If you don’t yet meet the education or experience eligibility requirements for the CEM, but successfully pass the exam, you will be awarded the Energy Manager in Training (EMIT TM) certification.

 The CEM certification is recognized, required and otherwise supported in numerous public and private entities.
 In Canada, the CEM is frequently listed as a key qualification on job announcements, but is most notably recognized in the following ways:

 The Government of Alberta’s Quantification Protocol for Energy Efficiency in Commercial and Institutional Buildings requires the Protocol to be applied either by a CEM or a Certified Measurement and Verification Professional (CMVP).

 All CEM candidates must complete the Certified Energy Manager 5-day Training Program.
 After completing your seminar registration, go to STEP TWO below.

-Within thirty days of the date of the exam, you will be notified of your score.
-Your CEM Application form must be submited before your score can be released.
-Do not call AEE about your test results before the end of the thirty-day period.
-Exam results are not available on the AEE website.
+Your CEM Application form must be submitted before your score can be released.
+Please do not call CIET about your test results before the end of this outlined delay period.

 If you receive a passing score and have submitted your CEM Application form, and if your file is complete including all supporting documents, your file will be sent to the Certification Board for final review.
 You will be notified at that time that you will receive the Board’s approval or denial within sixty days.